 I have one strong belief: information wants to be free.
 Not "should be" or "must be", but - has a desire and necessity of being distributed.
 After all, Ceol Alainn wasn't a trashcan full of porn, warez, banners and stolen Justin Bieber mp3's.
 It was a website about traditional music, which is very non-commercial by its nature.
 Moreover, it was a personal collection of rare traditional music.
 You do not break anyone's business with sharing rare music.

 It is very important for those who learn to play Irish music to be able to get these old recordings - especially for guys like me, who happen to live far from the living tradition and have to rely on recorded music.
 There wouldn't be any Irish musicans here in Moscow if we couldn't get these tons of pirated mp3's of all kinds from the internet, listen them all and learn from them.
-But we could, and I could, so now I feel obliged to help others to get what I've got.
+But we could, and I could, so now I feel obliged to help others to get at least some of what I've got.

 Here I publish the full file archive of Ceol Alainn music blog.